Bug #58120

 Is this reproducible?
 If so, can you provide detailed steps?

-#6 Updated by 王子敬 wang about 2 months ago
+Updated by 王子敬 wang over 1 year ago

 Ilya Dryomov wrote: